phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: true

-    Enables check for latest versions using javascript on main phpMyAdmin page.
+    Enables check for latest versions using JavaScript on the main phpMyAdmin page or by directly accessing :file:`version_check.php`.

     .. note::